postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 <!-- vale Postman.Spelling = NO -->
 <!-- vale Postman.Weasel = NO -->
-Since Postman Flows is a dataflow language, it understands all kinds of values and associates types with data.
+Postman Flows is a dataflow language, which means it understands all kinds of values and associates types with data.
 Flows is a hybrid typed language, so it performs static type checking to provide features like auto-complete and early warning.
 Flows also performs some dynamic type checking during execution.
 <!-- vale Postman.Weasel = YES -->
 <!-- vale Postman.Spelling = YES -->